MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableCacheMaintenance

-Defines whether the cache maintenance idle task will perform the cache maintenance or not.
-Allowed values are 1 - cache maintenance is disabled, and 0 - cache maintenance is enabled (default).
+Defines whether the cache maintenance idle task performs cache maintenance.
+Valid values are:

+- $true: Cache maintenance is disabled.
+- $false: Cache maintenance is enabled.
+This is the default value.

 ```yaml
 Type: Boolean